 The federal government is responding to the COVID-19 pandemic with a number of efforts that have an impact on employees and their employers.
 We are providing summaries and links to further information here.
-We will add to this page as new government initiatives are introduced and further information becomes available.
+Currently, this page covers:

 Be sure to see our general Congregations as Employers During the COVID-19 Pandemic page, with information about paying staff, benefits, working from home, supervision, and more.